Tag Team Wrestling: Ports and related releases

-In 1984, the arcade game was ported to the Apple II, Commodore 64 and IBM PC in the United States by Quicksilver Software and published by Data East.
-U.S. Gold released Quicksilver's ports in Europe for the IBM PC in 1986 and the Commodore 64 in 1987.

 Arguably, the most well known port is the Family Computer/Nintendo Entertainment System version created in 1986.
 The development of this port was a joint venture between Data East (for graphics & sound) and Sakata SAS (for programming).
 It was published in Japan by Namco as Tag Team Pro Wrestling (タッグチーム プロレスリング) on April 2, 1986.
 In North America, this version was released on October the same year by Data East for the NES, keeping the Tag Team Wrestling title.
 This was Data East's first title for the NES and one of the earliest third-party video games for the console in North America.

+The arcade game was ported by Quicksilver Software to the Commodore 64 in 1986 and the Apple IIC in 1987, both of which were published by Data East in the United States.
+Although neither the arcade or NES versions were distributed in Europe, U.S. Gold released ports for the IBM PC in 1986 and the Commodore 64 in 1987.
+A release for the IBM PC in the United States by Data East was also scheduled for the last quarter of 1988.